 Report: Meyer’s wife was told of abuse by Buckeyes assistant

-The ex-wife of former Ohio State assistant coach Zach Smith says she told Buckeyes coach Urban Meyer’s wife in 2015 that her husband had assaulted her, an incident Meyer said last week he was unaware of.
+Ohio State placed Meyer, one of the most successful coaches in college football history, on paid administrative leave Wednesday while it investigates claims that his wife knew about allegations of domestic violence against an assistant coach years before the staff member was fired last week.

-Courtney Smith gave an interview to Stadium and provided text messages to former ESPN reporter Brett McMurphy between her and Shelley Meyer and with the wives of other Buckeyes coaches.
-Courtney Smith also provided threatening texts she claims came from her ex-husband.
+Courtney Smith, the ex-wife of fired Buckeyes assitant Zach Smith, gave an interview to Stadium and provided text messages to former ESPN reporter Brett McMurphy between her and Shelley Meyer in 2015 about Zach Smith’ behavior.
+Courtney Smith also provided threatening texts she said came from her ex-husband, and text messages between her and other wives of Buckeyes assistant coaches, discussing Zach Smith.

 ”Shelley said she was going to have to tell Urban,” Courtney Smith told Stadium. ”I said: `That’s fine, you should tell Urban.”’

-Zach Smith was fired last week after an Ohio court granted a domestic violence protective order to Courtney Smith.
+Zach Smith, who has never been convicted of any crimes, was fired last week after an Ohio court granted a domestic violence protective order to Courtney Smith.
+A message left by the AP for Zach Smith’s attorney, Brad Koffel, requesting comment was not immediately returned.

+Meyer is heading into his seventh season at Ohio State, where he is 73-8 with a national title in 2014 and two Big Ten Conference championships.
+Shelley Meyer is a registered nurse and is employed as an instructor at Ohio State.
+Both Meyer and his wife could be in violation of Ohio State’s Title IX sexual misconduct policy on reporting allegations of domestic violence against university employees.

+Violation of university’s policy could result in Meyer being fired with cause by the university, according to provisions placed in his contract when it was extended by two years in April.
+The new deal runs through 2022 and increases Meyer’s salary to $7.6 million in 2018, with annual six percent raises for the bulk of his compensation.

+Meyer said in a statement he and athletic director Gene Smith agreed that his being on leave was best for the investigation.

+”This allows the team to conduct training camp with minimal distraction.
+I eagerly look forward to the resolution of this matter.”
+Meyer said.

 Zach Smith was charged in May with misdemeanor criminal trespass.
-At the time of the charge, Zach Smith’s attorney said Courtney Smith had accused him of driving to her apartment after she told him they would meet elsewhere so he could drop off their son.
+At the time of the charge, Koffel said Courtney Smith had accused Zach Smith of driving to her apartment after she told him they would meet elsewhere so he could drop off their son.
 Zach Smith pleaded not guilty last month.
 A hearing has been scheduled for Friday.

-Zach Smith was accused of aggravated battery on his then-pregnant wife in 2009 while he was a graduate assistant on Meyer’s staff at Florida.
+Zach Smith was also accused of aggravated battery on his then-pregnant wife in 2009 while he was a graduate assistant on Meyer’s staff at Florida.
 The charge was dropped because of insufficient evidence.
-Urban Meyer brought Smith, the grandson of late Buckeyes coach Earle Bruce, to Ohio State in 2012.
+Meyer brought Smith, the grandson of late Buckeyes coach Earle Bruce, to Ohio State in 2012.
+Meyer worked for Bruce and considers him a mentor.

 Two police reports filed in 2015 in Ohio’s Powell County, after the Smiths separated in June of that year, accused Zach Smith of abuse.
 Charges were never filed.

-At Big Ten media days, Meyer said he knew of the incident in 2009 and he and Shelley Meyer addressed it with the Smiths.
-Asked about the 2015 incident alleged by Courtney Smith, Meyer said:
+At Big Ten media days, Meyer said he knew of the incident in 2009 and that he and Shelley Meyer addressed it with the Smiths.
+He was also asked about the 2015 incident alleged by Courtney Smith.

 The Smiths divorced in 2016.